 - 2 Channels Only With Traktor DJ 2 – Having access to 4 channels can help expand your creative options.
 Unfortunately with the Traktor DJ 2 iOS app, you can only use 2 channels.

 - Compact Controller – This controller is lightweight making it ideal for transporting.
 It’s also compact enough to fit in backpacks and laptop bags.
-If portability is high on your list of priorities the WeGO 4 ticks all the boxes.
+If portability is high on your list of priorities the Reloop Ready ticks all the boxes.

-- iPad Dock – The WeGO 4 offers direct integration with iPads and iPhones.
-A dedicated docking area at the top of the controller allows you to have an all in one solution for your DJ needs.
+- iPad Slot – The Reloop Ready offers a dedicated docking area at the top of the controller.
+This allows you to have an all in one solution for your DJ needs.
 You won’t need a separate stand for the iPad or have it lying awkwardly to the side of the controller.